Holiest Of Holies Katas Raj Temple Chakwal Pakistan

 Wealth of Heritage – A special volume on Padmanabhaswamy Temple

 The Hindu newspaper brings out a special volume (its ninth in a series on southern Indian religious centers).
-Titled ‘Wealth of Heritage’, the special volume has articles, accompanied by an array of pictures, on the traditions associated with the temple, its rich history, its amazing architectural splendor and the many rituals and festivities associated with […]
+Titled ‘Wealth of Heritage’, the special volume has articles, accompanied by an […]

 How Americans came to embrace meditation